 -

 Can I stand up?
 The water at Kealakekua Bay and Captain Cook Monument varies in depth from 5′ to 50′.
 The best snorkeling is in a 10 to 20 foot depth.
 Because coral gardens thrive in this area we do not recommend you explore in water less than 10′ deep to insure you don’t inadvertently touch the coral with your fins, when treading water.
-Standing on the coral is not permitted under any circumstances and we provide flotation for those who are unsure of their swimming skills or possess the strength to tread water for an extended period of time.
+Standing on the coral is not permitted under any circumstances

 -